Miley Cyrus’s 19-Year-Old Sister Noah Cyrus Takes Sizzling Selfie Flaunting Tattoos In Car

 “The caption is a mood,” said another fan.

-“Yes Noah smile that thing,” one fan added.
+“Yes Noah smile that thing,” a third fan added.

-Another fan riffed on Noah’s caption, and asked her “hand me ur phone number?”
+A fourth fan changed up Noah’s caption, asking her “hand me ur phone number?”

 As far as Noah’s posts go, her latest wasn’t all that scandalous.
-She recently shared a snap of herself posing with a blonde friend in a bathroom.
-The duo were wearing very little clothing at all, and topped off their scantily-clad bodies with wild animal print robes.
+She recently shared a snap of herself posing with a blond friend in a bathroom.
+The duo were wearing very little, covering their bodies with animal print robes.

-While Noah is no stranger to sizzling shots in which she’s clad in barely anything, the beauty has been rocking a more artistic vibe on Instagram recently to promote her music.
+While Noah is no stranger to sizzling shots, the beauty has been rocking a more artistic vibe on Instagram lately to promote her music.

 In a post from nearly a week ago, Noah flaunted her tattoos and long fake nails as she posed in a shot that highlighted her beauty.
-She has been taking to the captions to ask her fans their thoughts on her music, such as her latest song, “Lonely.”
+She has been taking to the captions to ask her fans their thoughts on her music, and the post from a week ago was no different, with Noah asking about her latest single, “Lonely.”

-Fans will have to ensure they’re following the young Cyrus on Instagram to make sure they don’t miss out on any of her posts.
-There’s just no telling what kind of snap she’ll share next on her unpredictable page.
+Fans looking to keep up with the young singer can follow her on Instagram.
+With such a variety of uploads posted on the page, it can be hard to predict what she’ll do next.